Michael J. Davis: Federal judicial service

-On November 19, 1993, President Bill Clinton nominated Davis to a seat on the United States District Court for the District of Minnesota vacated by Harry H. MacLaughlin.
-Confirmed by the Senate on March 25, 1994, Davis received his commission on March 28, 1994.
+On November 19, 1993, President Bill Clinton nominated Davis to a seat on the United States District Court for the District of Minnesota vacated by Judge Harry H. MacLaughlin.
+He was confirmed by the Senate on March 25, 1994, and he received his commission on March 28, 1994.
 In May 1999, Chief Justice William Rehnquist appointed Davis to serve as a judge on the Foreign Intelligence Surveillance Court.
 His term on this court expired on May 18, 2006.
-He served as Chief Judge of the District Court from 2008 to 2015.
+He served as the chief judge of the district court from 2008 to 2015.
 He assumed senior status on August 1, 2015.